doitintl/tf-fundamentals-workshop-101/01-aws-vpc-and-security-groups/README.md

 ## Introduction

-In this lab, we build a simple 3-by-3 (_full-region_) VPC in AWS consisting of 3 private and 3 public subnets in the respective available AZs.
+In this lab, we build a simple 3-by-3 (_full-region_) VPC in AWS consisting of 3 private and 3 public subnets in the respective available AZs at `eu-central-1`.
 In addition, two security groups are created and some parameters are stored in the AWS SSM-K/V store.
 Three workspaces can be used for this lab; the listing of our usable workspaces can be found in the respective section in this documentation.
 For this lab, we will only store a local state of the infrastructure - this is not recommended for production use!
 We will go into more detail about the possibilities of remote state handling in the following examples.

 ## Terraform Module-/Repository Structure
 ```